mqasimkh/layered_testbench/README.md

 ### Environment Class

-The `env` class connects and runs all parts of the testbench: generator, driver, monitor, and scoreboard.
+The `env` class connects and runs all parts of the testbench: generator, driver, monitor, and scoreboard. created three mailboxes:
-It creates three mailboxes for communication:

 - `gen2drv` → sends transactions from generator to driver
 - `gen2scr` → sends expected transactions to scoreboard
 - `mon2scr` → sends actual results from monitor to scoreboard

-In the constructor, it connects the virtual interface and creates all component objects.
+In the constructor, it connects the virtual interface and creates object for all component.

 The `test()` task starts all components in parallel using `fork...join_none`.

 The `post_test()` task waits for the generator to finish and checks if the driver and scoreboard also completed the same number of transactions.
-It then prints a summary report showing:
+At last printed summary report showing:

 - Total transactions generated
 - Read/write breakdown